EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 - Great for people with mobility issues

-- Get alerts for dangerously low temperatures in remote properties where there is a risk of freezing.
+- Get alerts for dangerously low temperatures in remote properties with a risk of freezing.

 - Automatically turn the radiator off if a window in the same room is open (requires a window sensor)